How Salesforce finds solutions to key email marketing challenges

-- When a more sophisticated personalization is needed, marketers can seek the help of Salesforce consultants because from now on the discussion will turn to AMPscript.
+- When a more sophisticated personalization is needed, marketers can seek Salesforce consulting services because from now on the discussion will turn to AMPscript.
 The script is embedded into an HTML code of an email and gets processed together with the start of email sending.
 It interacts with the Data Extension and renders the content.
 For example, when used for emails with personalized product offerings, the script changes products subscriber-by-subscriber depending on their history stated in the Data Extension.

 Even with all the efforts made to grow a subscriber base and reach right customers with right messages, marketers cannot succeed without thinking forward.
 Only tracking email marketing KPIs and drawing actionable conclusions about the effectiveness of their campaigns, they can consistently adjust the marketing strategy.
 They should give full play to the historical data from previous campaigns to better understand customers – which ideas have worked out and led to increased sales and which ones haven’t paid off and are not worth investing efforts into.

 How Salesforce Marketing Cloud comes to help